shareed/E-Commerce/herbal-nutrients-backend/INSTRUCTIONS/ENCRYPTPASSWORD.md

 # Encrypt Passowrd
+**When a user creates an account we do not need to save the password as plain text instead we need to encrypt the password using bcrypt and then save it**
 1. **Encrypt Password:** When a user creates an account we should not save the password in plain text
 - In the `userModel.js` file use bcrypt to hash password
     - add below user schema